nikitawootten/.dotfiles/README.md

 - [`ssh-client`](./roles/ssh-client): Installs and configures SSH with a special config dir `~/.ssh/config.d/` where additional SSH configurations can be injected.
 - [`sway`](./roles/sway): Installs and configures [SwayWM](https://swaywm.org/) as well as a suite of other Wayland applications.
 - [`update-script`](./roles/update-script): Creates a script `dotfiles-update`, which can be used to rerun the Ansible play.
-- [`yubikey`](./roles/yubikey): Installs GPG and Yubikey related utlities, and configures SSH and Git to use Yubikey for authorization and commit signing.
+- [`yubikey`](./roles/yubikey): Installs GPG and Yubikey related utilities, and configures SSH and Git to use Yubikey for authorization and commit signing.
 Do not use verbatim unless you have ambitions of stealing my identity.
 - [`zsh`](./roles/zsh): Installs and configures ZSH with a special config dir `~/.config/zshrc.d/` where additional ZSH configurations can be injected.

 ## Running